-ScienceDirect Textbooks: The 256 textbooks currently on ScienceDirect will be automatically entitled to all active ScienceDirect customers (including those journals customers who do not currently have books) for a period of 90 days.
+Elsevier has announced that free access to the Textbooks on ScienceDirect will be extended through August 31, 2020.
+ScienceDirect Textbooks: The 256 textbooks currently on ScienceDirect will be automatically entitled to all active ScienceDirect customers (including those journals customers who do not currently have books).
 Users accessing ScienceDirect through IP or remote access will be able to use these books while campuses are closed.

-We also have an expanded set of content that is available upon request to institutions where students have been displaced due to COVID-19:
+We also have an expanded set of content that is available upon request to institutions where students have been displaced due to COVID-19 through December 31, 2020.

 • For participating academic institutions that currently license some, but not all, JSTOR Archive and Primary Source collections, we will turn on access to all unlicensed collections at no cost.

 • We are working with publishers to make more than 20,000 books available at no charge for JSTOR-participating academic institutions and secondary schools that do not participate in our books program.
 The number of books available through this effort is growing daily as more publishers opt in.

 All Ohio State University Press monographs, and the linguistics textbook Language Files, will be open and free to use through the Ohio State University Libraries’ institutional repository, the Knowledge Bank.

 Among the publishers currently opting to make content free on Project MUSE are Johns Hopkins University Press (all books and journals), Ohio State University Press (all books and journals), University of Nebraska Press (all books and journals), University of North Carolina Press (all books), Temple University Press (all books), and Vanderbilt University Press (selected books).
 End date for access varies by publisher; refer to information by following the link.